 - Lactose-free yogurt like 6 ounces of Green Valley Organics

-- Low FODMAP bar (such as FODY Almond Coconut Bar or FODY Dark Chocolate & Sea Salt)
+- Low FODMAP bar (such as FODY Almond Coconut Bar or FODY Dark Chocolate & Sea Salt) Be sure to read our article with over 100 choices for snack bars!

 - Half sandwich: 1 slice low FODMAP bread (such as Udi’s white) with 1 tablespoon peanut butter and ¼ unripe banana, sliced